-- Specify detailed plans for the summary of findings (SoF) table in the Methods section (see page 20). - The SoF table should be prepared once the study data have been entered, and before the results section is written. - Include max 7 main outcomes (primary outcomes, adverse events and prespecified secondary outcomes). - Clearly explain SoF evidence downgrades in footnotes: e.g. We downgraded the evidence by two levels, due to very serious imprecision: only 29 events. - When you reach this stage, before proceeding any further, please submit your review to our Managing Editor for an editorial check. - For help with preparing a summary of findings table, see Chapter 14 of the Handbook, otherwise contact us.
+- Specify detailed plans for the summary of findings (SoF) table in the Methods section (see page 23). - The SoF table should be prepared once the study data have been entered, and before the results section is written. - Include max 7 main outcomes (critical outcomes, adverse events and prespecified important outcomes). - Clearly explain SoF evidence downgrades in footnotes: e.g. We downgraded the evidence by two levels, due to very serious imprecision: only 29 events. - When you reach this stage, before proceeding any further, please contact us.
+We would like to check the review one more time before you submit.

+• For help with preparing a summary of findings table, see Chapter 14 of the Handbook, otherwise contact us.